EPC changes for landlords scrapped in shock announcement

 In September 2023, the government announced it was scrapping the deadline for landlords to improve the energy efficiency of their rental properties.

-Privately rented properties would have had to achieve an EPC rating of C to remain eligible for tenancy under the now-defunct plans.
+Under the now-defunct plans, privately rented properties would have needed an EPC rating of C to remain eligible for tenancy.

 A new target has yet to be set for improving the energy efficiency of rental properties in the UK, but some requirements still exist.
-Privately rented properties must achieve a rating of E or above to remain eligible for tenancy under the Minimum Energy Efficiency Standards
+Under the Minimum Energy Efficiency Standards, privately rented properties must achieve a rating of E or above to remain eligible for tenancy.

 Post author